dispanser/blog/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 a value to either _maybe_ exist in a set or _definitely not_ exist in the set.

 By creating such a filter for every parquet file, it is possible to trim down the number of files to read by first consulting the filter.
-[Databricks][databricks-bloom] provides this feature by maintaining a separate index file per parquet file, and can skip reading irrelevant files alltogether.
+Databricks provides this [feature][databricks-bloom] by maintaining a separate index file per parquet file, and can skip reading irrelevant files alltogether.
 A similar approach is specified as [part][parquet-bloom] of the parquet format, where bloom index pages are maintained as part of the row group metadata of each parquet file.
 However, both approaches are tied to the parquet format.
 As these solutions maintain the index data in a one-to-one relationship with the associated parquet file, they require making one read request for each candidate file, leading to excessive I/O if the initial set of candidate files is large.